severalpens/btc/README.md

 ### Prerequisites
 For the purposes of building this application, knowledge of the protocol is not required.

+Knowledge of [Smart Contract](https://ethereum.org/en/developers/docs/smart-contracts/) development is advantageous.
+To learn more, visit my [Youtube series](https://youtube.com/playlist?list=PLH7-GRFbhInbZmSubSoaqWz40nfOK0kyH) on the Ethers.js javascript library.

+### This App
-The app implements the protocol on the Ethereum blockchain via [Smart Contracts](https://ethereum.org/en/developers/docs/smart-contracts/).
+This app implements the protocol on the Ethereum blockchain via [Smart Contracts](https://ethereum.org/en/developers/docs/smart-contracts/).
 For simplicity, and cost reasons, transfers will only take place between two testnet networks (Rinkeby & Ropsten).

-Knowledge of Ethereum contract development is advantageous.
-To learn more, visit my [Youtube series](https://youtube.com/playlist?list=PLH7-GRFbhInbZmSubSoaqWz40nfOK0kyH) on the Ethers.js javascript library.

 ### Burn-to-Claim Protocol
 The function of the burn-to-claim protocol is to transfer value (eg ERC20 tokens) from one blockchain to another OR timeout and return the funds.